Participants run, cycle at third DU283

 Article content

-The third annual DU283 duathlon is nearly one month away, and it has participants excited to be able to participate in a sporting event again.
+The third annual DU283 duathlon is nearly one month away, and it has participants excited to do a sporting event again.

 Advertisement